stan-dev/stan-mode/README.md

 ## Installing

-The recommended way to install `stan-mode` is using the built-in package manager of Emacs 24, `package.el`.
+The recommended way to install these packages is using the built-in package manager of Emacs 24, `package.el`.
-This allows for easy updating of `stan-mode` from within emacs.
 For more information on `package.el`, see the [EmacsWiki](http://emacswiki.org/emacs/ELPA)

-The stan packages are available from [MELPA](http://melpa.org) or [MELPA stable](http://stable.melpa.org).
+These packages are available from [MELPA](http://melpa.org) or [MELPA stable](http://stable.melpa.org).
 If you're not already using MELPA, follow its installation [instructions](http://melpa.org/#/getting-started).

-You can install the packages with the following commands:
+You can then install the packages using the following commands:

 <kbd>M-x package-install [RET] stan-mode [RET]</kbd>